rootsongjc/magpie/README.md

 - Stop4

-  Run a container with sepecific ENV passed to it.
+  Run a container with sepecific ENV.